copyrite/LwotcMinimalText/XComGame.md

 +10 to Defense provided by your Smoke Grenades.

 ## Disabling Shot
-Take a shot that stuns for 2 actions on hit. +2 to stun duration if the shot crits.
+Fire a shot that stuns for 2 actions on hit. +2 to stun duration if the shot crits.
 Deals 50% reduced base damage and critical hits are converted to normal hits.
 * The hit result conversion causes Disabling Shot to never trigger other effects that depend on dealing critical damage, other than its own bonus stun duration.
 * {% COOLDOWN %}